Sussex-Huawei Locomotion Challenge 2020

-This follows on our very successful 2018 challenge, which saw the participation of 22 teams.
+This third edition of the challenge follows on our very successful 2018 and 2019 challenges, which saw the participation of more than 40 teams [3-5].

 The participants will have to develop an algorithm pipeline that will process the sensor data, create models and output the recognized activities.